 The University provides support for students in a number of areas.
 First, students can access information regarding financial support through the School of Graduate Studies.
-Second, students can access academic and teaching support through the Instructional Development Centre.
+Second, students can access academic and teaching support through the Centre for Teaching and Learning.
 Third, students can access counselling and psychological services through the Employee Assistance Program at Queen's.
-Further, other, more specialized supports are available on campus, including the Positive Space Program for lesbian, gay, bisexual, and transgendered students, the Aboriginal student centre, and the Disability Services centre for students with access needs.
+Further, other, more specialized supports are available on campus, including the Positive Space Program for lesbian, gay, bisexual, and transgendered students, the Four Directions Indigenous Student Centre, and the Disability Services centre for students with access needs.

-General guidelines for Graduate Study can be found here
+For more information, visit the General guidelines for Graduate Study page

-Specific Instructions for applying to the School of Graduate Studies can be found here
+Specific Instructions for applying to the School of Graduate Studies can be found in the Prospective Students section of the main site.